 “You were told not to attend certain masses?”
 I look directly at Father Luke.

 “It’s not his fault.
 Last year we kinda got carried away, with the Tra la la la la’s.”

 “Next year, we’ll have a Dignity celebration and invite the parents to show that we’re all Christians,” Father Luke promises.

 Maybe Dignity’s not the right name for the group, I thought.

 We gossip about Jake and Jack.
-They’re scandalized that I had a girlfriend now.
-I explained that Flo and Trudie are also my girlfriends.
+They’re scandalized that I have a girlfriend now.
+I explain that Flo and Trudie are also my girlfriends.
 They assume that the girls are all fag hags.
 I tell them about Joan’s strap-on.
 They go further into shock.

 “Are you bi-curious?” one asks.

 “You mean a tourist to gay life?”
 I joke.
 “That’s a cop-out.
-All gay teens pray they are bi, until they finally wake up and smell where their dicks have been.”
+All gay teens pray they are bi, until they finally wake up, with their butt in the air and smell where their dicks have been.”

 Father Luke puts a stop to our sensationalizing ourselves.